isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag (pointer, count) interfaces (this will flag a lot of examples that can't be fixed for compatibility reasons)
+* Flag (pointer, count)-style interfaces (this will flag a lot of examples that can't be fixed for compatibility reasons)
 * ???

 ### <a name="Rp-early"></a> P.7: Catch run-time errors early